-Mr. Bazin has been or is a member of several boards of directors of non-publicly traded companies and is or has been a member of the audit committee for several of them, on which he has gained a thorough understanding of internal control and the financial reporting process.
+Mr. Bazin has been or is a member of several boards of directors of publicly or non-publicly traded companies and is or has been a member of the audit committee for several of them, on which he has gained a thorough understanding of internal control and the financial reporting process.
 He is Chairman of the Board of the Société générale de financement du Québec.
-He also sits on the board of directors of Miranda Technologies Inc., a publicly traded company.
+He also sits on the boards of directors of Investissement Québec, of Lambert Somec Inc., an electromechanical construction company, and of Miranda Technologies Inc., a publicly traded company.
 Mr. Bazin sits on the Board of Directors of the Bank since September 1, 2002 and on the Audit Committee since May 26, 2004.
 He was also a director of the Bank from 1990 to 2000 and a member of the Audit Committee from 1995 to 1998.
 From 2000 to 2002, he was Chairman of the Board of B2B Trust, a subsidiary of the Bank that was at that time a publicly-traded company.